 The design recipe is here to help you design programs properly.
 When beginning to solve a new problem, the first question to ask yourself is: do I need a new type of data?
 If so, follow the steps in the Data column for every new type of data you need.
 When writing functions, follow the steps in the Function column for every function you write.

-Below are helpful questions to ask yourself when tackling a specific step of the DR:
+Below are helpful questions to ask yourself when tackling a specific step of the data design recipe:

 What do I need to keep track of?